SystemView

 RTT block found by SystemView but no traces displayed

 • Be sure that your MCU is running.
-It may happen that the BSP uses semi-hosting traces that block the MCU execution if the application is running out of a Debug session.
+The BSP may use semi-hosting traces that block the MCU execution if the application is running out of a Debug session.

 • You can check the state of the MCU using J-Link tools such as J-Link Commander and Ozone to start a Debug session.